Amyotrophic lateral sclerosis (ALS)

 The signs and symptoms of ALS

-The clinical presentation of ALS is heterogenous and its phenotype can be categorized as spinal/limb or bulbar-onset, based on clinical characteristics and site of onset.2,4 Approximately two-thirds of patients have spinal onset disease, which typically presents with focal limb muscle weakness and wasting.4,6 This most often starts in the limbs, more often in distal muscles than in proximal muscles.6 Spasticity may develop in the weakened atrophic limbs, affecting manual dexterity and gait.4
+The clinical presentation of ALS is heterogenous and its phenotype can be categorized as spinal/limb or bulbar-onset, based on clinical characteristics and site of onset.2,4 Approximately two-thirds of patients have spinal-onset disease, which may present with focal limb muscle weakness and wasting.4,6 This most often starts in the limbs, more often in distal muscles than in proximal muscles.6 Spasticity may develop in the weakened atrophic limbs, affecting manual dexterity and gait.4

 In an estimated third of cases with bulbar-onset ALS, the first signs of disease may include difficulty chewing, speaking, or swallowing.4,6,8 Patients may also present with limb symptoms.4